The Ultimate Guide to Choosing a Sperm Donor – 5 Tips

 A Basic Profile contains information such as the donor’s ethnicity, eye colour, hair colour, height, weight, employment and blood type.
 If you don’t consider much information a plus, but only need the basics or/and if you want to keep the costs down, a Basic Profile may be the right choice for you.

-If you need more information to be able to make the right decision, you can go for an Extended Profile.
+If you need more information to make the right decision, you can go for an Extended Profile.
 In addition to the information in the basic profile, you also get a sound recording of the donor’s voice, child photos of the donor, a personality test, a handwritten letter from the donor and his answers to a range of personal questions about hobbies, interests etc.

 “The photos of the donors as children are a plus, but the photos of the donors as adults give you a more concrete and real impression.
 It brought me a personal feeling, which I think is also important in this particular choice.
 In addition, I personally want to be able to provide as much information as possible to my future child, if it comes to be important for her later.